Yu Zhengsheng: Standing Committee (2012–2017)

 Prior to the 18th Party Congress, Yu was seen as a leading candidate for the Politburo Standing Committee.
 It was customary for Shanghai party chiefs to enter the Standing Committee after the end of their terms since Jiang Zemin ascended to the Standing Committee in 1989 (the only exception was Chen Liangyu, who was ousted on corruption charges).
 It was said that Yu edged out Li Yuanchao for membership on the leadership council at the eleventh hour due to internal voting and consultations.
 Yu ranked fourth on the Standing Committee.
-On 11 March 2013, at the first session of the 12th Chinese People's Political Consultative Conference, Yu was elected as the CPPCC chairman.
+On 11 March 2013, at the first session of the 12th National Committee of the Chinese People's Political Consultative Conference, Yu was elected as the CPPCC chairman.
 This gave him portfolio of managing Xinjiang and Tibet affairs.

 Yu retired from Politburo Standing Committee after 19th Party Congress in October 2017 at age of 72, and stepped down as Chairman of the Chinese People's Political Consultative Conference on 14 March 2018, being succeeded by Wang Yang.